In June 1978, a 2137.50-meter (77:55) -print of EASY VIRTUE: DAIRY OF A TEENAGE PROSTITUTE was banned because of 'indecency'.

 The censored version received an R-rating rating due to sex, which was

-EMANUELLE AND JOANNA went on to have a theatrical release, and was soon issued to tape on 14th Mandolin's King of Video label.
-The running time was 93:22 (PAL), which seems to indicate that it is censored.
+14th Mandolin released the film theatrically, and later on their King of Video label.
+The running time of this tape was 93:22 (PAL), which indicates it was the censored version.
 Thanks to Brendan for the cover scan and running time.

 In November 1985, 14th Mandolin received an X-rating for a 109m VHS of